ivygo

 Project outcomes and results

 I conducted mixed-method research to uncover key barriers and motivations for EV charger adoption among small businesses.
-Synthesised findings through affinity mapping to identify patterns, revealing a critical gap between perceived financial risk and demand.
+Synthesised findings through affinity mapping and data visualisations identified themes, revealing a critical information gap around perceived financial risk and demand for chargers.

-I translated insights into personas, data visualisations, and actionable recommendations that equipped stakeholders with a clearer understanding of user needs and informed strategic decisions around product positioning and experience design.
+I translated insights into personas, data visualisations, and actionable recommendations that equipped stakeholders with a clearer understanding of user needs so they can make informed, strategic decisions around product positioning, messaging and experience design.

 The client’s response: “I love it!
 I really, really love it!
 I can’t wait to explore the decision path, that will be so helpful.
 I’m very excited!”